jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

     (i) that at least 1 of the parties to the family dispute is unable to participate effectively in family dispute resolution:
     (ii) that at least 1 of the parties to the family dispute, or a child of one of the parties, has been subject to family violence by one of the other parties to the dispute.
 (5) A Registrar may refuse to accept for filing an application that is accompanied by an affidavit of the kind referred to in subsection (4)﻿(f) if the affidavit does not provide sufficient evidence of either of the matters set out in subparagraphs (i) and (ii) of that paragraph.
-(6) A Registrar who is unsure, under subsection (5), whether to refuse to accept an application for filing may refer that application and accompanying affidavit to a Judge, and the Judge must determine whether the affidavit provides sufficient evidence of either of the matters set out in subsection (4)﻿(f).
+(6) A Registrar who is unsure, under subsection (5), whether to refuse to accept an application for filing may refer the application and accompanying affidavit to a Family Court Associate or Family Court Judge, and the Family Court Associate or Judge must determine whether the affidavit provides sufficient evidence of either of the matters set out in subsection (4)﻿(f).

 ### 46F Family dispute resolution after proceedings commenced
 (1) This section applies after an application has been made to the Family Court for— (a) a direction under section 46R; or
   (b) a parenting order under section 48.
-(2) At any time before the application is finally determined, a Family Court Judge may direct the parties to attend family dispute resolution.
+(2) At any time before the application is finally determined, a Family Court Associate or Family Court Judge may direct the parties to attend family dispute resolution.
-(3) A direction under subsection (2) may only be made by a Judge if— (a) the Judge considers that there is a reasonable prospect that family dispute resolution will assist the parties in reaching an agreement on the resolution of the matters in dispute; and
+(3) A direction under subsection (2) may only be made by a Family Court Associate or Judge if— (a) the Family Court Associate or Judge considers that there is a reasonable prospect that family dispute resolution will assist the parties in reaching an agreement on the resolution of the matters in dispute; and
   (b) the parties—
     (i) have not participated in family dispute resolution in the preceding 12 months; or (ii) have participated in family dispute resolution in the preceding 12 months but consent to the direction being made.